aerisarn/mesa-uwp/docs/envvars.rst

    if set to ``true``, do not use DrawArrays GLX protocol (for debugging)

-.. envvar:: LIBGL_SHOW_FPS

-   print framerate to stdout based on the number of ``glXSwapBuffers`` calls per second.

 .. envvar:: LIBGL_DRI2_DISABLE

    disable DRI2 if set to ``true``.